-Two architects, reluctantly dressed in lycra, were sitting on a tiny bed in one of the shabbiest huts in India.
-On the floor lay a dirty, turquoise plastic yoga mat with frayed edges curling stubbornly upwards.
-One of the two reached down to scratch the mat’s surface, then looked up in disbelief.
-“Is this what you have been teaching on for the last month?
-Every day?"
-The other one shook her head.
-"Believe it or not, this mat was the best I could find."
-She laughed.
-"You want to start sketching?”
+Two architects, reluctantly dressed in lycra, were sitting on a tiny bed in a pretty shabby hut in India.
+On the floor lay a dirty, turquoise yoga mat with frayed edges curling stubbornly upwards.
+One of the two reached down to scratch the mat’s surface.
+“This is what you have been teaching on for the last month?"
+The other one laughed and shook her head.
+"Believe it or not, it was the best I could find... so you want to start sketching?”